HydrogenxPi/bit14/README.md

 This project is intended for anyone who wishes to use the standard library header bit.h but is stuck on c++14 or 17.
 Simply add folder bit14 to your list of include directories in your project and #include bit14.h where desired.
-On msvc, gcc, clang, IBM XL / Open XL for Linux or AIX, or Intel ICC / ICPX compilers it uses x86 or ARM intrinsics whenever available.
+On msvc, gcc, clang, IBM XL / Open XL for Linux or AIX, or Intel ICC / ICPX compilers it uses x86, ARM or Power intrinsics whenever available.
 Otherwise, it falls back on a generic solution.
 On other compilers, a fully generic solution is used.
 All function descriptions on cppreference.com apply exactly to the functions in this header with the following exceptions: